siche/Raspberry-Code/readme.md

 # ttl
-399 ttl server control code
+399 ttl server control code which is used in raspberry

 # vacuum
 vacuum pressure monitor